M. catarrhalis is also known as Branhamella catarrhalis.

 The organism appears to spread contiguously from its colonizing position in the respiratory tract to the infection site.

 There is no pathognomonic feature of M. catarrhalis otitis media, acute or chronic sinusitis, or pneumonia.
-In lower respiratory disease, patients experience increased cough, purulent sputum production, and increased dyspnea.
+In lower respiratory disease, patients have increased cough, purulent sputum production, and increased dyspnea.

-These gram-negative cocci resemble Neisseria sp but can be readily distinguished by routine biochemical tests after culture isolation from infected fluids or tissues.
+These gram-negative cocci resemble Neisseria species but can be readily distinguished by routine biochemical tests after culture isolation from infected fluids or tissues.

 All strains now produce beta-lactamase.
 The organism is generally susceptible to beta-lactam/beta-lactamase inhibitors, sulfamethoxazole, tetracyclines, extended-spectrum oral cephalosporins, aminoglycosides, macrolides, and fluoroquinolones.